National Match Code: 285915

 Froedtert Pharmacy Retail Services

-• Froedtert Pharmacies provide services Monday through Friday with certain locations offering weekend hours and the Froedtert Pharmacy #075 (at the Froedtert Hospital) location operating 365 days a year.
+• Froedtert Pharmacies provide services Monday through Friday with select locations offering extended and expanded operating hours, including evenings and weekends.

-• The three discharge pharmacies located within Froedtert Hospital, Froedtert Menomonee Falls Hospital, and Froedtert West Bend Hospital provide prescription delivery to the bedside (Meds2Bed) and are accredited by Community Health Accreditation Partner (CHAP), allowing Medicare Part B Billing for approved DME products with additional locations being approved for billing Medicare Part B medications.
+• Froedtert Pharmacies #075 – Froedtert Hospital, #100 - FWBH, and #125 FMFH offer discharge prescription services, including bedside delivery, and are accredited by Community Health Accreditation Partner (CHAP), allowing Medicare Part B billing for approved Durable Medical Equipment (DME) products with additional locations being approved for billing Medicare Part B medications.

-• Prescription data entry, claims adjudication, medication profile review, assessment for clinical appropriateness, identification of interactions or possible adverse events, collaborating with interdisciplinary team members, product dispensing, final product verification, cash handling and point-of-sale transactions, counseling patients on prescription and over-the-counter medications
+• Complete prescription data entry, claims adjudication, medication profile review, assessment for clinical appropriateness, identification of interactions or possible adverse events, collaborating with interdisciplinary team members, product dispensing, final product verification, cash handling and point-of-sale transactions, counseling patients on prescription and over-the-counter medications

 Home Delivery